farsonic/flowspec-ff/README.md

 # flowspec-ff

-Op script (that could be converted to an event scipt) to read routes from inetflow.0 and create a JUNOS firewall filter which can then be applied to an interface
+Op script (that could be converted to an event scipt) to read routes from inetflow.0 and create a JUNOS firewall filter which can then be applied to an interface.
+In order to get this working you need to be populating the inetflow.0 table with BGP FlowSpec routes from a suitable configured peer.
+Script is only (currently) reading the destination route /32 and ignoring any other attributes passed through BGP.

 ```
 admin@SRX320> show route table inetflow.0